A-GAME Beverages Announces New Partnership With Ballparks Of America

-(MENAFN- GlobeNewsWire - Nasdaq) ORLANDO, Fla., Sept.
-29, 2023 (GLOBE NEWSWIRE) -- A-GAME Beverages, Inc., maker of A-GAME, the ultimate hydration beverage has partnered with Ballparks of America.
+(MENAFN- PR Newswire) ORLANDO, Fla., Sept.
+29, 2023 /PRNewswire/ -- A-GAME Beverages, Inc., maker of A-GAME, the ultimate hydration beverage has partnered with Ballparks of America.
 A-GAME will become the Official Sports Hydration Beverage of the Ballparks of America campus during the 2024 & 2025 baseball seasons.

 Two great brands have come together to provide youth players with an ultimate hydration beverage while they complete on replicas of historic Major League ballparks.
 A-GAME is an innovative beverage designed to help the body refuel rehydrate and recover after a workout, bringing out the best in every athlete.
 It is made with 8 essential vitamins, sea salt for natural electrolytes, honey for natural sweetness, fruit and vegetable juices for a variety of natural, delicious & innovative flavors.